 I am not implying we go around brooding all day but rather find the courage to share bigger pieces of who we are so we can start to form the unabridged versions of ourselves.
 In time we may grow to be less afraid of feeling.
 Tragically, too many men cut those very emotions off at the pass because expressing them is rarely celebrated.

-But if we can sidestep the need for ceremony, we’ll gain a clearer view of the rewards that come with openness.
+If we can sidestep the need for ceremony, we’ll gain a clearer view of the rewards that come with openness.
 First, by sharing our fears and admitting to our imperfections we raise the men of tomorrow to do the same.
-And when we share our fragility we start to reclaim our humanity.
+When we share our fragility we start to reclaim our humanity.